 a. when the pedestals are supporting a narrow section of cut paver (less than approx. 12″ wide) b. where a cant strip installed at the foot of the perimeter wall which restricts the pedestals being placed directly against the wall.

-It is essential to leave a small gap (1/8″) between the wall and the edge of the pavers.
+It is essential to leave a small gap (1/8″ min) between the wall and the edge of the pavers.
 We recommend the spring loaded stainless steel Eterno perimeter clips as shown in the video which are specifically designed to maintain a consistent gap around the perimeter by gently holding pavers against pedestal head spacer tabs, preventing paver movement after the install and possible damage from shifting pavers rubbing against the wall.